-You are already too busy with the day-to-day, what you need is someone to organise your tax return in a prompt and reliable fashion so you can get ready for the next challenge.
+You are already too busy with the day-to-day.
+You need someone to organise your tax return promptly and reliably so you can get ready for the next challenge.

 - Do away with the fear that your return will be wrong, sparking an investigation by HMRC.